roberto-aleksandrov/flickr-photo-stream/README.md

 ```

 ### Tests
-- To run the integreation tests of the API navigate to server foloder and run the following command:
+- To run the integreation tests of the API navigate to the server foloder and run the following command:

 ```sh
     npm test